Yan1025/Yan1025.github.io/content/posts/howtobuildthisblog.md

 ## Notice
 There is a conflict on the way to use [Git Actions](https://github.com/features/actions).

-[Host on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/) on Hugo's official website indicates that we should create branch named 'gh-pages' as the source branch bearing the complied static website's codes by 'hugo' command, and create a file in .github/workflows/gh-pages.yml containing the following content :
+['Host on GitHub'](https://gohugo.io/hosting-and-deployment/hosting-on-github/) on Hugo's official website indicates that we should create branch named 'gh-pages' as the source branch bearing the complied static website's codes by 'hugo' command, and create a file in .github/workflows/gh-pages.yml containing the following content :
 ```yaml